 Blog | 911 Emergency Dispatcher | 911 Emergency Dispatch

 Doug Campbell returns as Board Chair, a position he has held since 2016.
-During today’s meeting, Campbell acknowledged these are difficult times for emergency communications and first responders.
+During today’s Annual General Meeting, Campbell acknowledged the tremendous efforts of E-Comm staff and the first responder community through extraordinary circumstances in 2021 including record emergency call volumes, extreme weather events, and multiple health crises.

 The Board of Directors is responsible for overseeing the company’s strategic planning and direction, finances and operating results.
 Management is accountable to the Board of Directors for day-to-day operations and administration.